1990: Playsets: The Picnic Pony

 If Rosette had a mild identity crisis, Sweet Clover had a considerably major one.
 For several years she was known in parts of the collecting community under various names - Picknick-Pony (the german set name), Kleeblätt (the German actual name), Cloverleaf (a translation of the German name), Clover (erm...not sure about that one) and others.

-However, her real identity in English is "Sweet Clover, The Picnic Day Pony", and this name appears not only on her box, but also on Rosette's box and in one edition of the My Little Pony comic, where she appears for the one and only time as part of a 'win a playset' competition.
+Her real identity in English is "Sweet Clover, The Picnic Day Pony", and this name appears not only on her box (see above image), but also on Rosette's box and in one edition of the My Little Pony comic, where she appears for the one and only time as part of a 'win a playset' competition.

 Sweet Clover is also confusing on other levels, too.
-There are two distinct versions of her, and, although people have been trying to ignore this for years, it seems that the pinker version (shown above and in the MIB picture) belongs to the United Kingdom release, whilst the other version (below) belongs to parts of continental Europe (certainly Germany, which might suggest she needs the name Kleeblätt' instead!)
+There are two distinct versions of her.
+The pinker version (shown above and in the MIB picture) belongs to the United Kingdom release, whilst the other version (below) belongs to parts of continental Europe (certainly Germany, which might suggest she needs the name Kleeblätt' instead!)

 SWEET CLOVER: Variation, continental Europe.